mgsosna/mattsosna.com/_posts/python/2021-04-06-Sharing-projects.md

 ENTRYPOINT python3 /opt/app.py
 ```

 To bundle multiple images together, you run a [Docker Compose](https://docs.docker.com/compose/).
 Here's what a Compose file looks like for bundling your Flask app with a Postgres database.
-Notice how we're passing in environmental variables and specifying ports in this configuration file.

 {% include header-yaml.html %}
 ```yaml